markthomas93/2013-Sep-HR-ML-sprint/README.md

 * This will output a file in CSV format.
 * Compare this to the answer.csv file to check the accuracy of your model.

-Higher Level Concepts:
+##### Higher Level Concepts:
-Watch the coursera ML Regularization (week 3) - The problem of overfitting (10 min) you can ignore the mathematical equations in the video, but you should understand the high level concept of overfitting and how to fix it
+* Watch [The Problem of Overfitting](https://class.coursera.org/ml-003/lecture/39) Coursera video (10 min)
+  * You can ignore the mathematical equations in the video, but you should understand the high level concept of overfitting and how to fix it
-Watch the coursera ML Advice for Applying Machine Learning (week 6) - Model Selection and Train / Validation / Test sets (12 min) understand why you need train / validation / and test data sets and how they help solve the overfitting problem
+* Watch [Model Selection and Train/Validation/Test Sets](https://class.coursera.org/ml-003/lecture/61) Coursera video (12 min)
+  * Understand why you need train / validation / and test data sets and how they help solve the overfitting problem

-Basic Requirements - Part 2
+### Basic Requirements - Python
-Successfully complete the Python tutorial section of the Titanic problem on Kaggle Convert CSV file into pandas object.
+> Successfully complete the [Python tutorial](http://www.kaggle.com/c/titanic-gettingStarted/details/getting-started-with-python) section of the Kaggle Titanic tutorial
+* Convert CSV file into a Pandas dataframe
-Play with the data (selecting / slicing / dicing).
+* Play with the data (selecting / slicing / dicing).
-Write the “all females survive” model to a CSV.
+* Write the “all females survive” model to a CSV.
-Create a new feature by regrouping and separating the ticket fares into bins.
+* Create a new feature by regrouping and separating the ticket fares into bins.
 Combine your new feature with existing features to create a more accurate “survival table”.
 Write the results to a CSV using the process described in the tutorial.
 Watch this Introduction video that talks about the data science process and the Random Forest Algorithm (the second half of the video is especially pertinent).